bouchard/slate/source/index.html.md

 This endpoint authenticates a voting request for a particular organization.
 If the signature is valid and the voter (identified by `identifier`) has yet to vote in any elections they are eligible to vote in, we will return an HTML list (`<ul>`) with links to vote.

+***It is very important that the voter identifiers you use (for example, membership number) are consistent across any elections your organization(s) may run.
+The list this endpoint presents to voters is based on a search by identifier &mdash; if, for example, identifier `123456` represents Voter A in one election, and Voter B in another, that will allow either Voter A or B to vote for each other in both elections.
+You almost certainly do not want this!
+Please ensure your voter identifiers are globally unique.***

 ### HTTP Request

 `GET https://secure.electionbuddy.com/integrations/v2/elections?{parameters}`